Recruiting for non-recruiters made simple

 Pre-screening interview: Meant to assess if the candidate will be invited for a second interview, which is usually considered the main one.
 It can be done over the phone or conducted as a short, introductory video chat.

-Stay interview: Refers to an interview with an employee who is already part of that organization.
-At stay interviews, interviewers may ask about the employees motivation, drive, and what they would like to see improve internally—among other questions.
+Stay interview: Refers to an interview with a member who is already part of that organization.
+At stay interviews, interviewers may ask about the motivation of team members, drive, and what they would like to see improve internally – among other questions.

 Exit interview: It sounds counter-intuitive, but exit interviews do exist in the real world.
-They are more akin to surveys than classical interviews, where the employee answers questions regarding their former employment and shares other job-related experiences.
+They are more akin to surveys than classical interviews, where the potential new team member answers questions regarding their former company and engagement, and shares other job-related experiences.
 The company can then use these surveys to improve their management processes, and as a result, improve their employee retention rate as well.

 Panel interview: A type of interview where the candidate is interviewed by multiple people, either at once or in future successive calls.
 For example, members of the panel can be the CTO, CFO, hiring manager, or even the CEO themselves.